timunie/Ava-ApiTests/website/docs/E_Avalonia_Controls_ItemsControl_ContainerIndexChanged.md

 #### Value
+<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler-1" target="_blank" rel="noopener noreferrer">EventHandler</a>(<a href="T_Avalonia_Controls_ContainerIndexChangedEventArgs">ContainerIndexChangedEventArgs</a>)

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler-1" target="_blank" rel="noopener noreferrer">EventHandler</a>(<a href="T_Avalonia_Controls_ContainerIndexChangedEventArgs">ContainerIndexChangedEventArgs</a>)This event is raised for each realized container where the index for the item it represents has changed.
+This event is raised for each realized container where the index for the item it represents has changed.
 For example, when another item is added or removed in the data source, the index for items that come after in the ordering will be impacted.

 ## See Also